Dopex - Project Breakdown | Revelo Intel

 Process stages A

 dbrDPX is a decaying bondable rDPX.
-Writers have to bond this dbrDPX alongside ETH within the Bonding period to be compensated for the loss, incurred by an ITM contract being executed.
+Writers have to bond this dbrDPX alongside ETH within the bonding period to be compensated for the loss, incurred by an ITM contract being executed.

 Process stages B